karljacuncha/arduinaut/README.md

 I also wasted a lot of time trying to debug what was happening with an accelerometer that eventually turned out to be fried.

-So rather than working with byte-streams, custom formats, flakey clients apps, etc...
+So rather than working with byte-streams, custom formats, flakey client apps with too many dependencies, etc...
 I wanted this to be both machine & human readable from the start, easy to work with, destination agnostic and in a flexible open standard.
 So JSON fits the bill.
 JSON also provides some data validation due to it's structure - which is always handy for serial comms.